vgnshiyer/CS-Handbook/Operating System/Readme.md

 However, because files in /tmp are generally short-lived, it's important to ensure that important data isn't stored there, as it might get deleted during cleanup processes.
 Both /lib and /tmp serve important roles in the Linux filesystem hierarchy, contributing to the proper functioning of the system and providing convenient storage for temporary data.

+**/etc/resolv.conf**

+This file is used by the Domain Name Server to resolve a domain to IP address.
+It consists of a list of domain names that the DNS can use to resolve a domain name entered by the user.
+User might enter just one word, the DNS will append all the available search strings from the resolv.conf to resolve the domain name to the IP address of the servers.